klyff/taller-test/README.md

 # QuadrupletsArrays
-Some algorithm test that splits Quadruplet Arrays with some rules defines at:
+Some algorithm test that splits Quadruplet Arrays with some rules defined at:

 https://github.com/ldiazssj3/Java-Challenge/blob/main/README.md